Imoltini/Portfolio/README.md

 Hello there!
 Here you'll find a collection of classes from my work on Knight Crawlers.

-It includes some of the classes that best showcase how Knight Crawlers works without giving away too much source code.
+It includes some of the classes that best showcase how Knight Crawlers works without giving away too much source code as the game is commercially available.

 If more samples are needed feel free to reach out with any specific requests!